UDST/manta/README.md

 sudo qmake LivingCity/LivingCity.pro && sudo make -j
 ```

+## Data

+Before running everything, you need the appropriate data:

+1. Network
+2. Demand

+The networks currently reside in `manta/LivingCity/berkeley_2018`, and the default directory is the full SF Bay Area network in `new_full_network/`.
+This contains the `nodes.csv` and `edges.csv` files to create the network.

+The demand is not in `new_full_network/`, but needs to reside there in order to run it.
+Please contact [Pavan Yedavalli](pavyedav@gmail.com) to procure real or sample demands.

 ## Running

 If you wish to edit the microsimulation configuration, modify `command_line_options.ini`, which contains the following: